MicrosoftDocs/power-automate-docs/articles/minit/minit-desktop-application-overview.md

 ## Components

-Following are the main components in minit:
+Following are the main components for the Process Mining desktop app:

 - [Process map](process-map.md)